bupstash-put

 for a description of how to use send logging for efficient incremental uploads.

-- BUPSTASH_CHECKPOINT_BYTES
+- BUPSTASH_CHECKPOINT_SECONDS

-of data that is sent.
 If an upload is interrupted after a successful checkpoint, data will not need

 EXAMPLES